graphql/graphql-over-http/README.md

 # Overview

-Serving GraphQL over HTTP provides the ability to use then full advantages of GraphQL with the rich feature set of HTTP.
+Serving GraphQL over HTTP provides the ability to use the full advantages of GraphQL with the rich feature set of HTTP.
 Carrying GraphQL in HTTP does not mean that GraphQL overrides existing semantics of HTTP but rather that the semantics of GraphQL over HTTP map naturally to HTTP semantics.

 GraphQL naturally follows the HTTP request/response message model providing a GraphQL request in an HTTP request and